MEB - Topic 5

-This research axis aims to develop biotechnological processes involving marine microorganisms dedicated to both the production of green energy and highly valuable molecules and bioremediation of environments contaminated by metals.
-This last part takes place in interaction with topic 4.
+This research aims to develop biotechnological processes involving marine microorganisms that are dedicated to both the production of green energy and highly valuable molecules and the bioremediation of environments that are contaminated by metals.
+This topic is conducted in conjunction with topic 4.

-This part of the team's research is carried out in partnership with laboratories in southern countries using the scientific cooperation tools of the IRD (expatriation of researchers, MLD, JEAI, International Mixed Laboratory).
+This component of the team's research is performed in partnership with laboratories in southern countries by using the scientific cooperation tools of the IRD (expatriation of researchers, MLD, JEAI, and International Mixed Laboratory).

 Examples of studies

-Implementation of an hydrogen production bioprocess from fermentable substrates using microorganisms from hot and marine hot spring ecosystems allowing the use of seawater as culture medium.
+We implement a hydrogen-production bioprocess from fermentable substrates by using microorganisms from hot and marine hot-spring ecosystems, which enable the use of seawater as a culture medium (JEAI Biotech H2).

-Example of reconstruction of genomes and metabolic pathways from metaOmic data in anaerobic digesters (Kouzouma et al, 2017)
+Example of the reconstruction of genomes and metabolic pathways from metanomic data in anaerobic digesters (Kouzouma et al., 2017)

-Study of the robustness of a methane production process under inhibiting conditions using metatranscriptomics.
+We study the robustness of a methane-production process under inhibiting conditions by using metatranscriptomics.

 Fluorescent whole-cell molecular probes are developed to understand marine microbial interactions.